 Ainge also was a two-time All-State quarterback and one of the top high school baseball players in the nation as well.
 He starred in basketball for BYU but also played in the majors for the Toronto Blue Jays, where he became the youngest player in franchise history to hit a home run.

-After three years playing in the majors, Ainge turned his focus to basketball, where he won NBA championships with the Boston Celtics in 1984 and 1986.
+After three years playing Major League Baseball, Ainge turned his focus to basketball, where he won NBA championships with the Boston Celtics in 1984 and 1986.

 Location: Highland, Utah

 Key players: Nick Emery, T.J.
 Haws, Erik Mika, Talon Shumway, Connor Toolson